panzerdp/dmitripavlutin.com/posts/160-json-modules/index.md

 For example, let's create a simple web application that renders the application name and version from the JSON configuration file.

-If you'd try to import `config.json` directly, Node.js would throw an error:
+If you try to import `config.json` directly, Node.js will throw an error:

 ```javascript{1}
 import http from 'http';